Slevinski/slevinski.github.io/series/formal-signwriting/entries/encoding-authority-and-stability/essay.md

 The technical model can preserve written distinctions.

-It cannot replace reader judgment, community use, corpus governance, educational practice, or evaluation by affected signers, signing communities, and local stakeholders where systems are deployed.
+It cannot replace reader judgment, community use, corpus governance, educational practice, or evaluation by relevant signers, signing communities, and local stakeholders where systems are deployed.

+That evaluation boundary is not an afterthought.
+Any tool, dataset, classroom deployment, AI system, or institutional workflow that affects people needs review at the layer where people are affected.
+Formal validity can say whether text is parseable and compatible; it cannot grant social legitimacy, pedagogical adequacy, community acceptance, or deployment permission.

 ## Stability and Practical Finality